 Exploitation concessionaires are subject to the general federal and provincial tax regime.
-The most relevant federal taxes are the income tax (35%), the value added tax (21%) and a tax on assets.
-The most relevant provincial taxes are the turnover tax (1% to 3%) and stamp tax.
-In 2002, in response to the economic crisis, the federal government adopted new taxes on oil and gas products, including export taxes ranging from 5% for by-products to 45% for crude oil.
-Such export taxes lapsed and terminated on January 6, 2016 on the 15th anniversary of their enactment.
+The most relevant federal taxes are the income tax (30%), the value added tax (21%) and a tax on assets.
+The most relevant provincial taxes are the turnover tax (3% on average) and stamp tax.

-Tax reform has been enacted in Argentina during December 2017.
+Tax reform was enacted in Argentina in December 2017.
 The legislation included significant changes to certain corporate income tax and statutory income tax provisions, including rate reductions.
-Most of the tax provisions are effective as of the beginning of fiscal year 2018.
+Most of the tax provisions were effective as of the beginning of fiscal year 2018.

-With this tax reform, the corporate income tax, which was previously 35%. will have the following rate schedule:
+With this tax reform, the corporate income tax, which was previously 35% has the following rate schedule:

-- 30% in 2018 and 2019 - 25% in 2020 and 2021 and onwards.
+· 30% in 2018 and 2019